prasannavl/icomponent/packages/icomponent/README.md

 - **Uncaught TypeError: Class constructor Component cannot be invoked without 'new'**

 This can happen with bundlers like `parcel`.
 This basically means parcel is configured incorrectly and an ES5 class is extending an ES6 class.
 Try adding `"browserslist: 'last 2 Chrome versions'` (which supports ES6 classes natively) to your `package.json` and check.
-If that works, that confirms the issue.
+That should confirm the issue.
+If you need ES5, you need configure the your bundlers to compile icomponent and it's adapters into ES5 as well.